SongminYu/render/docs/todos/actions.md

 ### Sirin

 - [ ] send slides to RokiG meeting to publish
-- [ ] presentation of Reference scenario in the Modultreffen (18.06)
-  - For JF on June 3rd
+- [ ] For JF on June 3rd
     - update slides to introduce how qualitative input from IBP are used to develop scenarios
     - show IBP how the scenarios are quantified in the model (show the related tables)
     - overview of the data gap and ask them to fill in
-  - Independently, for the meeting on June 18th
+- [ ] For the meeting on June 18th
   - we calibrate 2010-2020
   - quantify the reference scenario in the tables
   - run the model and process results
   - check with Mahsa if we provide results to RWTH beforehand to show the "scenario generator"

 ## Done